aforensics/HiddenVM/README.md

 No, HiddenVM is just an innovative and unexpected use of Tails that people didn't think was possible.

-Our project actually is a high compliment to Tails.
-We're promoting Tails as an entire platform and ecosystem for aforensic computing, which enlarges the vision of Tails's benefit to the world.
+Our project actually pays a high compliment to Tails.
+We're promoting Tails as an entire platform and ecosystem for aforensic computing, which expands the vision of its benefits for the world.
 We trust and humbly rely on Tails, Tor, Debian and Linux as upstream projects and we feel an extreme sense of responsibility with what we're doing.

 We take user privacy, security, and anonymity very seriously and will implement updates to improve the default safety for HiddenVM users over time.
 For now, we invite you to inspect our code and offer suggestions and contributions that improve security without removing functionality or features.